 With this document, E.DSO aims to guide National Regulatory Authorities (NRAs), Distribution System Operators (DSOs) and stakeholders in their thinking on future distribution network tariff structures considering potential challenges to the grid.
-E.DSO experts believe that there is certainly need for an evolution in tariff structures, while acknowledging that there is no ‘one size fits all’ solution.
+E.DSO experts believe that there is certainly a need for an evolution in tariff structures while acknowledging that there is no ‘one size fits all solution.

 E.DSO’s position has always been to recognise that custom-made solutions have the potential to deliver more value than a common European model for distribution network tariffs, considering that national circumstances can differ significantly.

 The conclusions outlined in our guidance are:

 - Challenges or problems can be a good reason to redesign network tariff structures since with appropriate tariff structures a lot of problems can be prevented.

 - One size does not fit all.
 One common EU model will not help us, nor the customers.
 The national circumstances are too different.